klarge/PersonalKB/README.md

 - **Rich Text Journaling**: Write with a powerful editor that supports markdown, image pasting, and formatting.
 Perfect for daily journaling and long-form thoughts.

-- **Smart Backlinking**: Use hashtags to automatically connect related entries.
+- **Smart Backlinking**: Use hashtags and [[Title]] references to automatically connect related entries.
 Build a web of knowledge that grows with your thoughts.

 - **Full-Text Search**: Find any thought, idea, or reference instantly with powerful search across all your entries and content.